diogoftm/TPDV/docs/report.md

     end
 ```

-In order to keep the vault trough multiple executions of the enclave, the vault data need to exported into a file that later can be imported.
-To do that, every time vault is created or modified, all of its data is sealed and stored in a file with the same name as the vault.
-To seal the data the keys generated by the enclave are used, this key is derived from a CPU specific key and a key extracted from the logs generated when creating the enclave.
+To ensure persistence across multiple executions of the enclave, the vault data needs to be exported into a file that can later be imported.
+To achieve this, whenever the vault is created or modified, all of its data is sealed and stored in a file with the same name as the vault.
+The sealing process utilizes keys generated by the enclave, derived from a CPU-specific key and a key extracted from the logs generated during enclave creation.

-With the sealed data inside the vault file, the program is able to load the vault keeping its previous state.
-Also, taking advantage of the store hash value for each file, it detects when files were corrupted.
+With the sealed data stored within the vault file, the program is capable of loading the vault while maintaining its previous state.
+Additionally, leveraging the stored hash values for each file, it can detect instances where files have been corrupted.

 ## Clone vault
-Clone a vault from a remote host was implemented using TLS communication.
-It consists of a TLS server which waits for clients and a client that requests the vault.
+Implementing the cloning of a vault from a remote host was achieved using TLS communication.
+This involved setting up a TLS server that waits for client connections, and a client that initiates the request for the vault.

 ![Clone structure](./assets/clone.png)

-TLS requires trusted certificates to run properly, a script obtained from (here)[https://github.com/diogoftm/simulated-kms/blob/main/certs/makefile] which generates certificates signed by a self signed CA. These certificates are loaded by the server and the client.
+TLS operation necessitates trusted certificates for proper functioning.
+To fulfill this requirement, a script (obtained from (here)[https://github.com/diogoftm/simulated-kms/blob/main/certs/makefile]) was utilized to generate certificates signed by a self-signed CA. These certificates are then loaded by both the server and the client.

-Implementation of client and server can be found in `src/App/AppSocket.cpp`.
-A simple message exchange protocol was built to support base communication (`BaseMessageLayer`).
+In the `src/App/AppSocket.cpp` file, you can find the implementation of both the client and server components.
+We've developed a simple message exchange protocol, termed the `BaseMessageLayer`, to support basic communication.

-The clone happens on top of that protocol, both server and client communication depends on a callback passed as argument to setup functions (see `TlsClient::connect(...)`  and `TlsServer::run_server(...)`).
-Both callbacks were defined in `src/App.cpp` (`serveClientCallback(SSL* ssl)` and `clientConnectionWithServerCallback(SSL* ssl)`).
+The cloning process builds upon this protocol.
+Both server and client communication rely on callbacks passed as arguments to setup functions, as demonstrated in `TlsClient::connect(...)` and `TlsServer::run_server(...)`.
+These callbacks, namely `serveClientCallback(SSL* ssl)` and `clientConnectionWithServerCallback(SSL* ssl)`, are defined in `src/App.cpp`.

-Clone was divided in some phases, after communication is initialized the following steps (in case of success) happen.
+The cloning operation is divided into several phases.
+After initializing communication, the following steps occur (assuming success).

 1. Client sends a request clone message.
 2. Server asks for vault name.